 5. On line 4, you should choose whether you want your case conducted as a regular or small tax case and check the appropriate box.
 If you do not check a box, the Court will file your case as a regular case.

 The tax laws provide for small (S case) procedures for resolving disputes between taxpayers and the IRS.
 To have your case tried as an S case, you must qualify and choose to have S case procedures applied to your case and the Tax Court must agree with your choice.
 Generally, the Tax Court will agree with your request if you qualify for S case procedures.

 Line 5 of the petition asks you to tell the Court why you disagree with the IRS determination in your case.
+The eFiling petition prompts will ask for the same information.
 You should list clearly and concisely the errors that you believe the IRS made in the notice of deficiency or the notice of determination that was sent to you.
 List each issue separately using letters or numbers for each item, and briefly state why you disagree with the IRS.
 Be sure to list each item in the notice of deficiency or notice of determination with which you disagree.
 For example: